ls1intum/Artemis/docs/dev/development-process/development-process.rst

 * bugfix

 Possible areas are all allowed feature tags (see :ref:`pr_naming_conventions`, written in lowercase and connected with dashes.
 E.g., ``Programming exercises`` becomes **programming-exercises**.
-Branches that do not follow this structure might get rejected by GitHub.
+Branches that do not follow this structure will get rejected by GitHub.

 5. Implement the Feature
 ========================